restarone/comfortable-mexican-sofa-docs/HowTo:-Upgrade-CMS-From-1.12-to-2.0.md

   end
 end
 ```
-The Rake task invoked is discussed below (under Updating Tags)
+The Rake task invoked is discussed below (under Updating Tags).
+There is at least one other column (`comfy_cms_files.block_id`) that is no longer used by Comfy but that may be useful during migration.

 ## Other code changes
 While I'm sure there are more code changes than I've noted, these required changes to our code: